galactixx/chess-by-gpt/README.md

 Future ideas:

 - Add in real-time chess evaluation
-- Option for GPT3.5/GPT4 to play against a better enging like Stockfish
+- Option for GPT3.5/GPT4 to play against a better engine like Stockfish
 - Use GPT4V to make a decision based on image instead of text